Anshupriya2694/Plagiarism-Detection-on-AWS/README.md

 If the two texts have no n-grams in common, the containment will be 0, but if all their n-grams intersect then the containment will be 1.
 Longer the n-grams have in common, more will there be an indication of cut and paste plagiarism.

+#### Longest Common Subsequence

+The longest common subsequence is the longest string of words (or letters) that are the same between the Wikipedia Source Text (S) and the Student Answer Text (A).
+This value is also normalized by dividing by the total number of words (or letters) in the Student Answer Text.